-The right to privacy is enshrined in Article 12 of The Universal Declaration of Human Rights (1948), which states:
+The right to privacy is enshrined in Article 12 of The Universal Declaration of Human Rights (1948):

 No one shall be subjected to arbitrary interference with his privacy, family, home or correspondence, nor to attacks upon his honour and reputation.
 Everyone has the right to protection of the law against such interferences or attacks.

 The right to privacy has not been clearly defined.
 It can be divided into separate, but related concepts:

 • bodily privacy: restriction of invasive physical activity, such as DNA collection and strip searches;